-If phased construction is required, the differential deflection between units due to the application of dead loads at different times can be significant.
-There are many ways to address this in the design and detailing of cross frames between the adjacent units.
+If phased construction is required, the differential deflection between phases due to the application of dead loads at different times can be significant.
+There are many ways to address this in the design and detailing of cross frames between the adjacent construction phases.

-The use of independent single member top and bottom struts without diagonals (also known as "lean-on" bracing) with a single bolt in each end is one simple and effective possible way to address this situation when the differential deflections are not too significant.
-Using this type of detailing provides some bracing for the girder compression flange while still allowing for differential deflection between adjacent units built at different times.
+The use of independent single-member top and bottom struts without diagonals (also known as "lean-on" bracing) with a single bolt in each end is one simple and effective possible way to address this situation when the differential deflections are not too significant.

+Using this type of detailing provides some bracing for the girder compression flange while still allowing for differential deflection between adjacent phases built at different times.
 Care should be taken to ensure that deflections are not so great that the deflected orientation of the brace is so far out of plane from the girder compression flange that is cannot continue to function as a brace.

-Another approach that may be effective in cases where differential deflections are small is the use of slotted holes for the connections on one side of the cross frames in the bay between the adjacent units.
-In this situation the cross frame is installed with fully-tightened bolts in the connections to one girder, but with snugtight bolts in slotted holes in the connections to the other girder.
-Once the second unit has had its deck placed and it has fully deflected, the snug-tight bolts can be tightened or fieldwelding can be used for the permanent connection.
+Another approach that may be effective in cases where differential deflections are small is the use of slotted holes for the connections on one side of the cross frames in the bay between the adjacent phases.
+In this situation, the cross frame is installed with fullytightened bolts in the connections to one girder, but with snug-tight bolts in slotted holes in the connections to the other girder.
+Once the second phase has had its deck placed and it has fully deflected, the snug-tight bolts can be tightened or field-welding can be used for the permanent connection.

-For either of these two above approaches, some consideration should be given to detailing a closure pour in the deck between the two units.
+For either of these two above approaches, some consideration should be given to detailing a closure pour in the deck between the two phases.
 Using a closure pour simplifies deck forming by avoiding the need to use a deck forming system which accommodates differential deflections.

-When the differential deflections are larger, an effective approach is to omit the cross frames in the bay between the two adjacent units until after the decks are placed on both units and deflections have occurred.
-Typically in these cases a closure pour is also detailed in the deck.
+When the differential deflections are larger, an effective approach is to omit the cross frames in the bay between the two adjacent phases until after the decks are placed on both phases and deflections have occurred.
+Typically, in these cases a closure pour is also detailed in the deck.
 The sequence of construction would then be:

-- 1. Erect the steel for the first unit. - 2.
-Cast the deck for the first unit.
+1. Erect the steel for the first phase.

+2. Cast the deck for the first phase.

-3. Erect the steel for the second unit, separated from first unit by a portion of open deck.
+3. Erect the steel for the second phase, separated from first phase by a portion of open deck.

-4. Cast the deck for the second unit (leaving a closure pour open between the first and second unit).
+4. Cast the deck for the second phase (leaving a space open for a closure pour between the first and second phase).

-5. Install the cross frames in the bay between the units.
+5. Install the cross frames in the bay between the phases.
+If rebar extensions (for the closure pour, unless fully mechanical)